MiheyPlayGame/Generate_instruction/README.md

 - Interactive question input with validation
 - Quality control with automatic regeneration
 - Detailed statistics about generated instructions
-- Support for both English and Russian questions
 - Comprehensive error handling and user feedback